Skillab/intro-to-webdev-classes/Class-2.md

-# Session Ô2Õ
+# Session 2
-## Introduction to JavaScript Ð numbers, strings, operators and expressions.
+## Introduction to JavaScript: numbers, strings, operators and expressions.

 ### Introduction: